Toroid-io/drone-kicad/README.md

 `drone-kicad` can also create variants from your main PCB provided your components have a field named `variant` and a corresponding value.
-This way you can generate independant output for the main PCB and each variant of your choice.
+This way you can generate independent output for the main PCB and each variant of your choice.

 ## Main Options